e7ite/MathFunctionParser/README.md

 - Can take in multiple variables, but doesn't take them into account.
 (Product rule not used)

 - Doesn't support division or multiplication, or changing order of operations with parentheses.

-- No simplification is performed; strictly power rule